 Easily digestible food, rich in all essential amino acids, stimulates muscle growth.

-Though animal-based proteins have higher amino acid concentrations, some suggest that vegans might satisfy their needs by simply consuming larger quantities of plant-based proteins .
+Though animal-based proteins have higher amino acid concentrations, based on my experience, vegans can actually satisfy these needs by simply consuming larger quantities of plant-based proteins.

 The Importance of Leucine

-Leucine is one of those amino acids, and it’s especially important for MPS because increased concentrations of this amino acid were shown to correlate with greater MPS rates .
+Leucine is one of those amino acids, and it’s especially important for MPS because increased concentrations of this amino acid have been shown by Sports Medicine to correlate with greater MPS rates .

 Furthermore, studies by the American Journal of Clinical Nutrition show that when added to low protein doses, relatively small amounts of leucine produced the same effect as large protein doses .

 How Does Exercise Affect Protein Synthesis?

-Exercise affects protein synthesis by causing microscopic damage to the activated muscles, which acts as a signal for protein synthesis to unfold .
+Exercise affects protein synthesis by causing microscopic damage to the activated muscles, which acts as a signal for protein synthesis to unfold.
 This has been demonstrated by the study by the Journal of Physiology shown earlier .

 Essentially, when you make small tears in your muscle tissue due to exertion, muscle protein synthesis occurs in those places and practically “fills the gap”, and your muscle mass grows by the exact amount of that gap.